What to do if you encounter a wild animal.

-However, if city residents capture and contain a wild animal, we will send one of our animal control officers out to pick it up at no charge, as we have an agreement with the Fresno Wildlife Rescue and Rehabilitation organization for rehoming.
+If city/county residents capture and contain a wild animal, they can bring it to our animal center, as we have an agreement with the Fresno Wildlife Rescue and Rehabilitation organization for rehoming.

 Listed below are some simple tips to help you peacefully co-exist with your wild neighbors.

 - Pick up food and water before dark.

 - Once your pet is inside for the night, lock all pet doors.

 - Replace plastic trashcans with metal ones and secure the top.
 Secure trashcans to a fence.

 - If you catch an animal in the midst of a raid, do NOT attempt to pick up or corner the animal.
 Use bright lights or loud noises to frighten the visitor(s) away.

 - Close the areas around decks, hot tubs, spas, sheds, porches, foundations, and stairways.

 Skunks are omnivorous and eat anything from acorns to small rodents.
 They are nocturnal and leave their burrow homes just after sunset to search for food.
 A three-foot high wire mesh fence, extended six inches beneath the ground’s surface, will keep skunks out of the fenced area.